pnnl/cst/docs/design/configuration_api.md

 The `federate_general_configs` is a list of `HELICSFederateGeneralConfig` objects.
 These objects hold all the HELICS configuration parameters that are unrelated to data transfers (_e.g._ federate name, core type, uninterruptible flag).
 These parameters apply to the federate as a whole and thus are defined independently.
 Elements are added to this list with the `add_federate_config()` API of this class.

 ### `federate_configs`
 The `federate_configs` parameter is a list of the `HELICSFederateConfig` objects used to define the federation.
 (This is distinct from the `Federate` class which is an implementation of a generic HELICS federate with minimal coding and knowledge of the HELICS APIs.)
-T
+Using a CST writer instance, any number of `HELICSFederateConfig` objects can be converted into valid HELICS configuration dictionaries, stored either on disk as JSON files or in the metadata database, using the `create_helics_configs()` class method.

+## Creating